lf-lang/lf-lang.github.io/blog/2025-10-14-decentralized-consistency.md

 The `sensor_fusion()` function combines the data and returns `true` if braking is needed.
 The `lidar_analysis()` function uses only lidar data to make a (presumably more conservative) decision.
 The `n_invocs` integer state variable counts the number of times the reaction of the `AutomaticEmergencyBraking` reactor is invoked.
-This variable is used to determine how many inputs the reaction will see at the next invocation and set the `maxwait` accordingly.
+This variable is used to determine how many inputs the reaction expects to see at the next invocation and set the `maxwait` accordingly.
 Even invocation numbers mean that the next reaction invocation will happen with both sensor inputs present, so `maxwait` is set to `forever`; with odd invocation numbers, the next reaction invocation will see new data from the lidar only, and `maxwait` is then set to 0.

-Clear, detecting and handling faults would be needed in practical implementation.
+Clearly, detecting and handling faults would be needed in practical implementation.
 This will be the topic of a subsequent blog.